-From garish promotions to inundating your customers with too information, Gordon Ramsey is one of the kings of marketing.
+From garish promotions to inundating your customers with too much information, Gordon Ramsey is one of the kings of marketing.

 For some, this may be a stretch to take tips from the kitchen out to your email, but, honestly, business is business, and marketing is marketing.

 So, in the second part of this series, we're going to continue on with the tips from the world's preeminent swearer.

 Miss Part 1?
 Read Expert Email Marketing Campaign Tips: What You Can Learn from Gordon Ramsey's "Kitchen Nightmares".

 If you've ever watched "Kitchen Nightmares," you often watch Chef Ramsey saying a glib, but relevant prayer before each initial meal.
 To paraphrase Chef Ramsey, his little statement goes something like this: "Dear Lord, please don't give me food poisoning."

 Usually, after this, he investigates the kitchen, bathroom, and deep freeze, finding molding food, raw chicken thawing next to produce and general disgustingness.

 What does this mean?
 Well, if the basis of your product is crappy, then everything you do is crappy.
 Your customers will be perpetually unhappy.